-The State of Vermont Agency of Human Services, Department of Children and Families (AHS DCF) contracted with an independent auditor, Sharon Pette of Effective System Innovations (ESI) in September 2016 to conduct the government mandated PREA audits.
+The State of Vermont Agency of Human Services, Department of Children and Families (AHS DCF) contracted with an independent auditor, Sharon Pette of Effective System Innovations (ESI) in September 2019 to conduct the government mandated PREA audits.
 The purpose of these audits was to determine the degree of compliance with the federal Prison Rape Elimination Act (PREA) standards.
 The Howard Center Park Street Program was among the contracted programs required to undergo an audit.
-Park Street had its initial audit in the summer of 2015.
-This audit report details information obtained from the second PREA audit conducted on December 6, 7, and 8, 2017.
+This is the third PREA audit Park Street has undergone (previous audits were conducted in 2015 and 2017).
+This audit report details information obtained from the third PREA audit, the onsite portion of which was conducted on April 5, 2021.

 Six weeks in advance of the onsite audit, several posters were hung throughout the facility announcing the upcoming audit.
 These posters explained the purpose of the audit and provided youth and staff with the auditor's contact information.
-More specifically, 10 notification fliers were posted in rooms used for therapy sessions (i.e. individual, group, and family), the common area in the youth residence, two classrooms, the kitchen area, the recreation room, and the administration office above the copier.
+More specifically, three notification fliers were posted throughout the program - e.g., the east wing hall of the residence; the entry to the administration building; and the entry to the school building.
 Pictures were sent to the auditor verifying the posters were hung consistent with DOJ auditing expectations.
 One month before the onsite review the PREA auditor held a conference call with the Park Street Program Director/PREA Compliance Manager and the Howard Center Agency PREA Coordinator to discuss expectations and to answer any questions they had.

-A few weeks prior to the onsite review, the Park Street PREA Compliance Manager submitted the Pre-Audit tool and supporting documents to the auditor.
+A few weeks prior to the onsite review, the Agency PREA Coordinator and Park Street PREA Compliance Manager submitted supporting documents for each of the standards to the auditor.
 A comprehensive evaluation of agency policies, facility procedures, agency and facility mission statements, schematic (layout of facility), daily population reports (1st, 10th and 20th day of the month for past 12 months), and other relevant materials was conducted prior to the onsite visit.
-At the auditor's request and to better ensure confidentiality, no investigative reports, related documents, youth case files, or personnel records were sent prior to the onsite visit.
+At the auditor's request and to better ensure confidentiality, no investigative reports or vulnerability risk tools were sent prior to the onsite visit.
+Instead, these files were reviewed while onsite and sent to the auditor following the onsite review.
+These more sensitive files were redacted and scanned during the auditor's onsite visit and uploaded directly to the PRC paper Online Audit System.
+As required, the auditor also uploaded interview notes, staff file reviews, and other important auditing information to the paper OAS.

-The onsite portion of the audit spanned a three-day period: December 6th, 7th, and 8th, 2017.
+The onsite portion of the audit spanned one 11 1⁄2 hour day on April 6, 2021.
+It is important to note that due to the national COVID-19 health pandemic and in an effort to reduce risk of exposure (resulting from long periods of time onsite), DOJ has permitted auditors to conduct remote interviews with agency leaders and higher-level facility managers.
+Therefore, some interviews were conducted in late March 2021 prior to the onsite visit which occurred over a one-day period on April 5, 2021.
 During the onsite review the auditor conducted an extensive facility tour which included visual inspection of the three buildings that comprise the Park Street campus: the administration building, the youth residence/housing unit, and the Fay Honey Knopp (FHK) school building.
 During the tour the auditor gathered relevant information about programming, supervision, treatment philosophy and approach, and daily operations through conversations with Program Director, Ms. Shelly McGinnis, who also serves as the program's PREA Compliance Manager.
 More information about the facility and treatment programming relevant to PREA standards is provided in the body of this report.